altanner/graphical-data-apps/site-build/content/posts/05widgets.md

     user_name = st.text_input("Welcome - please enter your name.")
 ```

 Note that we are assigning the widget to a variable name, here called `user_name`.
 Like any variable, we can pass this around.
-Here, we will pass it to an [`f`string](https://realpython.com/python-f-strings/), up in the top right column.
+Here, we will pass it to an [`f`string](https://realpython.com/python-f-strings/), in the code block for `column2`.
 We will use `st.info()` again, since it makes it clear where our column is.
 A a sensible place to put this line is below your code for `column1`:

 ```Python
 with column1: